zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 do in order to be funny.
 He says, “You’ve recruited  the puniest players you could find.”
 We soon learn that Ian and Shannon are coach es, or managers of some sort of sports team.

 Ian says to Shannon that she has “recruited the pun iest players.”
 “To recruit” (recruit) means to get someone to participate in an  organization, a company, or – as is the case in our dialogue – a team.
 “To recrui t” someone means to go and try to persuade that person to join your group.
 Ian  says that Shannon has “recruited the puniest (puniest) players.”
 “Puniest ” is the superlative form of “puny” (puny), which means very small and weak.
-“Pu ny” would describe a person or perhaps an animal who was, or that was, v ery small and weak.
+“Pu ny” would describe a person or perhaps an animal who was, or that was, very small and weak.

 Shannon asks, “Are those your players?
 They’re humu ngous!”
 “Humungous” (humungous) is a funny sounding word that means ext remely large.
 We might also say “huge” (huge).
 A “humongous player” would be someone who’s very tall and perhaps muscular or strong.
 Ian says, “My playe rs are the best around,” meaning the best anywhere.
 “They’re massive in size  and massive in talent.”
 Something that is “massive” (massive) is something that is very large, very big, perhaps also very heavy – something that weighs a l ot.